Production with Backflushing: General Information

 On the Labor form, the worker records the time they spent on the last operation and the item quantity they produced during the operation.

-On the Close Production Orders (AM506000) form, the production manager closes the production order.
+On the Close Production Orders (AM506000) form, the production cost accountant closes the production order.

 Material Transaction for Backflushed Materials